Seasonal Maintenance Tips for High-Efficiency Homes

 Living in one of our newly built homes in the

-Energy Recovery Ventilation (ERV) systems, airtight construction, and energy-efficient HVAC systems — all engineered to optimize
+Portland area comes with the added benefit of cutting-edge features like Energy Recovery Ventilation (ERV) systems, airtight construction, and energy-efficient HVAC systems — all engineered to optimize the health and comfort of your family.

 While these advanced systems help minimize maintenance, periodic seasonal checks can help keep your home performing at its best for years to come.
 Here are some maintenance tips, tailored to the Pacific Northwest climate, to ensure your home continues to operate efficiently through every season.